jlobeiras/Arduino-Quiz-Game/README.md

 # Arduino-Quiz-Game
-Device code for an Arduino based quiz game.
+Device code for an Arduino based quiz game using a barcode scanner.

 <img src="img/Barcode1.jpg" width="500">